bigdata-page/linux_apps/README.md

-this is test the linux application software
+this is test the linux application software;

+README.md llj